 Season: The remainder of the 2019–2020 season has been canceled, with plans to reschedule Qui Nguyen’s Poor Yella Rednecks and Emily Feldman’s The Best We Could (a family tragedy) in a future season.

-Alternative programming: The newly launched MTC Digital features live Q&As, home concerts like this Benjamin Scheuer performance now on Youtube, and weekly educational offerings like Family Drama Playwriting Workshop series available on MTC's website.
+Alternative programming: The newly launched MTC Digital features live Q&As, home concerts, and weekly educational offerings.

 Season: The remainder of the 2019–2020 season has been canceled, which includes two world premieres: Jocelyn Bioh's comedy Nollywood Dreams and Lucy Thurber's Perry Street.

-Alternative programming: MCC Virtual Events launched April 28 with a streamed benefit reading of Beirut, starring Marisa Tomei and Oscar Isaac on MCC's YouTube Channel, followed by weekly play reading Series Live Labs: One Acts beginning 5 PM ET, May 13.
+Alternative programming: MCC Virtual Events launched April 28 with a streamed benefit reading of Beirut, starring Marisa Tomei and Oscar Isaac on MCC's YouTube Channel, followed by play reading Series Live Labs: One Acts, every Wednesday at 5:30 PM.
 Participating playwrights include Robert Askins, Aziza Barnes, Peter Hedges, C.A.
 Johnson, Matthew Lopez and Talene Monahon.
 Register for events at MCCTheater.org here.

 MINT THEATRE COMPANY